 Creating an MVP product does not mean you won’t ever add in those nice-to-have features.
 It just means in your first release, you are laser focused and prioritize what is truly important.
 In later releases, once you get user acceptance and feedback, you can decide what is the next best set of features for your product.

 Here are just a few of the benefits that an MVP approach will offer your product development initiative:

 1. Quicker to Market

 Who doesn’t want to launch their product sooner than later?
 The great thing about an MVP approach is that you are developing and delivering less functionality out of the gate.
-This means you can get the product in the hands of your users sooner and cheaper than if you went for the bells and whistles.
+This means you can get the product in the hands of your users sooner and cheaper than if you went for the all the bells and whistles.

 2. A Clear Product Focus

 An MVP approach forces you to find clarity.
 Your product could solve a lot of problems for a lot of people.
 We are wired as humans to add stuff in and do more, rather than to simplify and strip away.

 By adding in lots of functionality, it’s easy to lose focus on the specific problem you are trying to solve.
 It is easier to be successful by solving one problem and solving it well than to be average in several things.